 What is SEO Tracking?

-Regardless of the type of business you’re trying to rank in search engines, SEO tracking is an essential part of evaluating a campaigns success.
+Regardless of the type of website you’re trying to rank in search engines, SEO tracking is an essential part of evaluating the success of a campaign.
 To put it simply, SEO tracking is the process of measuring the performance and progress of a campaign.

 Ideally, you want to put your SEO strategy in place before you start the campaign.
 To do so, it’s generally good practice to ask your clients a set of questions that will help direct your efforts.